 Dr Shahmalak is one of only nine surgeons in the world qualified to do the kind of intricate eyelash and eyebrow transplants the women needed.

-As well as carrying out the transplants, he helped trained local doctors and technicians in his techniques so that his work could carry on at local hospitals on his return to Britain.
+As well as carrying out the transplants, he helped train local doctors and technicians in his techniques so that his work could carry on at local hospitals on his return to Britain.

 He said: “It was wonderful to meet the women again and see how their lives had been improved by the surgery.

 “I wept when I first heard what had happened to them.